pwsafe/pwsafe/README.MAC.DEVELOPERS.txt

 the 'pwsafe-llvm' is an experimental target to build PasswordSafe with the llvm compiler.
 This is only of interest if you are developing PasswordSafe on OS X and want to use the static analysis abilities of clang (which are not available for C++ with the stock llvm 1.7 shipped with OS X 10.6 or Xcode 3.2.x).
-But the builds seem faster and binaries smaller using llvm.
+But the builds seem faster using llvm.

 Building wxWidgets for pwsafe & pwsafe-i386 targets